The Key Objectives of the Lake Planning Process are:

 Image Credit: Kootenay Lake Partnership

 Here is a breakdown of the Lake Planning Process and where community members can have their voices heard:

-This science-based document will include foreshore inventory mapping (FIM) followed by an aquatic habitat index (AHI) and archaeological overview assessment (AOA).
-This info will be used to color-code the entire shoreline of Kootenay Lake to identify culturally or ecologically significant areas that are vulnerable to development.
+This science-based document includes foreshore inventory mapping (FIM) followed by an aquatic habitat index (AHI) and archaeological overview assessment (AOA).
+This info is used to color-code the entire shoreline of Kootenay Lake to identify culturally or ecologically significant areas that are vulnerable to development.
 For example, a red shoreline is classified as very high value, orange is high value, yellow is moderate value, and grey is lower value.

 From here the Shoreline Guidance Document can be adopted into Regulation and Policy to help guide decision making on the lake

 Through FOKLSS we created a Lake Advisory Council – This includes members from key stakeholder groups around the lake.

 Determine values of Community members (i.e. what they love about the lake, what their concerns are, what they would like to see in the future), through the Community Values Study 2016.

 If there is enough community support, a Lake Management Plan may be created for Kootenay Lake.